Globalyceum » 2017 » Globalyceum Unit Exam 1.1

 When in doubt about the law, the Supremacy Clause of the US Constitution makes it clear that

-A. The states have the final say
+A. The president has the final say.

-B. The US Constitution has the final say
+B. The Congress has the final say

-C. The Congress has the final say
+C. The US Constitution has the final say

-D. The president has the final say.
+D. The states have the final say

 Need help with your exam preparation?